 The Executive Committee of the Assessment Commission, the Chair of the Assessment Commission, and the Director of Assessment have responsibility and authority to guide assessment activities on the campus.
-The Provost and Associate Provost support the work of the commission and ensure accountability for assessment activities across the institution.
+The Provost supports the work of the commission and ensures accountability for assessment activities across the institution.